micaljohn60/micaljohn60/README.md

 Hey there 👋

-I’m Braydon, a senior full-stack engineer, innovative software engineer striving to make the world a more unified and connected place.
+I’m Thiahn Hein, a junior full-stack engineer, innovative software engineer striving to make the world a more unified and connected place.
 A creative thinker, adept in software development and working with passions.

 Want to know more about me?
 [Check out my portfolio.](https://micaljohn60.vercel.app/)